-A significant step up from PPTP, the Layer 2 Tunneling Protocol delivers better security at the cost of reduced speed.
+A significant step up from pioneering but outdated protocols like PPTP and SSTP, the Layer 2 Tunneling Protocol delivers better security at the cost of reduced speed.
 L2TP is commonly paired with the IPsec protocol to deliver AES-256 encryption, with the combination of the two referred to as L2TP/IPsec.

-However, L2TP/IPsec is still more suited for anonymization than for security, as there are other protocols, such as OpenVPN, offering even stronger levels of security.
+L2TP/IPsec is more suited for anonymization than for security, as there are other protocols, such as OpenVPN, offering even stronger levels of security.

 Verdict: Nice to have

 OpenVPN is a highly configurable open-source protocol.
 It’s available freely for all platforms and is held in high regard by the community, and it is widely adopted among consumer VPN services.